 It’s common to pay a developer or designer to create your WordPress site for you, and costs for custom design will vary based on the designer’s experience level and the specific needs of your project.
 On average, expect that hiring a WordPress designer to cost at least several thousand dollars.

 Showit’s Basic Plan is $24/mo.
 However, if you want to have a blog on your site (which I recommend) the Showit + Basic Blog plan is $29/mo.
 There are higher-priced plans available, but for most businesses who are just switching from their first-ever site, I suggest starting with the Showit + Basic Blog.
 Of course, if you are a blogger, or just have lots of blog posts to transfer over, then the Showit + Advanced Blog might be best for you, which is $39.mo.

 You can totally sign up for a Showit account and create your own site from scratch at no extra cost!
-But many people who aren’t designers prefer to hire a professional to custom design their site, or go the DIY route with a template.
-Let’s focus on the templates for the purposes of this episode.
+But many people who aren’t designers prefer to hire a professional to design their site, or go the DIY route with a template.

-There are free options out there, but there a lot more premium templates.
+As far as Showit templates go, there are free options out there, but there are a lot more premium templates.
 Premium Showit templates typically cost anywhere from a couple hundred dollars to $1000+, depending on what you’re looking for in a template.